The following are some general safety tips for moving laboratories:

 Radioactive Materials Checklist

-- Add new rooms in new building by completing form 99s and submitting through campus mail to Sam Hays c/o EH&S, 30 East Campus Mall.
-Be sure the PI signs the form.
+- Add new rooms in new building by the appropriate sections of form 99s.
 It’s best to keep the number of rooms to a minimum; try to condense use to as few rooms as possible.

-- Package all radioactive waste and unwanted radioactive material and contact EH&S for pickup by calling 265-5000 or requesting on the web at https://ehs.wisc.edu/ehsa-waste-pickup.
+- Package all radioactive waste and unwanted radioactive material and submit a pickup request .
 No radioactive waste will be moved into the new building.

 - Package all radioactive material that you wish to bring to the new building.
-Contact Sam Hays if you would like EH&S to drive the material to the new building, otherwise trained radiation workers may walk the material over.
-The material must be securely braced with sufficient cushioning and packaged in secondary containment such as a small cooler or a box (obscure any radioactive stickers on the outer container).
+Contact your HP (or RadiationSafety@wisc.edu) to have the material driven to the new building.
 Remember, signage must be in place when material arrives.

-- After all radioactive material has been removed, do a final survey of your old rooms and send to Sam Hays c/o EH&S, 30 East Campus Mall through campus mail.
+- After all radioactive material has been removed, do a final survey of your old rooms and send your HP.
 If the old rooms are shared with other PIs who will continue working with radioactive materials and are not moving, there is no need to do a final survey.

 - Any lab equipment labeled with “caution-radioactive material” stickers such as centrifuges, gel dryers, speed vacs, etc. must be surveyed before the move.
 Also, defrost all freezers that contained (or potentially contained) radioactive materials.